 I’ll be honest, as someone who has given birth naturally, twice; I may actually prefer that to the facial pain that comes with a sinus infection.
 There’s just something about the sensitive nerves in your face throbbing with no relief that really does you in.

-So after doing some more research, I found that most sinus infections are viral and will actually go away without antibiotics, and since I am trying to regain my gut flora and get rid of candida overgrowth, antibiotics should not be my first choice.
+So after doing some more research, I found that most sinus infections are viral and will actually go away without antibiotics, and since I am trying to rebuild my gut health, antibiotics should not be my first choice.
 I decided to give it a few more days, and throw everything I had at it.

 I started with doing a nasal rinse 3-4 times per day.
-I use the NeilMed Sinus Rinse Complete Kit, and I use a drop of tea tree oil and a drop of rosemary oil in it.
+I use the NeilMed, and I use a drop of tea tree oil and a drop of rosemary oil in it.
 Be sure you boil and cool the water first to kill anything that is in the water!
 The tea tree oil is amazing at killing off bacteria.
 One drop is it though, otherwise it’ll burn and it doesn’t feel great.
 Don’t ask how I know.

 Then, I parked myself on the couch next to our diffuser and I set up a combination of thieves, oregano, and tea tree oil in it.
 This was really my turning point, I think it was the oregano getting all up in my sinuses.
 It helped a ton with the swelling, and I noticed that when I was sitting next to the diffuser, I was able to breathe so much easier.

 Additionally, I found this sinus spray at our local Sprouts, and it is incredible for really helping clean out the sinus cavity.
 We use the regular one daily, but the Max or the Rescue ones are great for treatment of a sinus problem!
 (Sprouts also carries a tincture called Sinus Blaster, and that helped immensely too!)